 What are the prevailing colors in your palette?

 The clean chromaticism and the well-defined line are striking in his canvases.
-What can you tell us about his pictorial technique?

 When I started my fine art studies, I was drawing still lifes and everything else to get different techniques,